.jpg)

 The Giza Pyramids, also called the Giza Necropolis, is the site on the Giza Plateau in Greater Cairo, Egypt that includes the Great Pyramid of Giza, the Pyramid of Khafre, and the Pyramid of Menkaure.
 All were built during the Fourth Dynasty of the Old Kingdom of Ancient Egypt.
 They were popularised in Hellenistic times, when the Great Pyramid was listed by Antipater of Sidon as one of the Seven Wonders of the World.
 It is by far the oldest of the ancient Wonders and the only one still in existence.

 The Great Sphinx of Giza - a mythical creature with the body of a lion and a head of a human.
 It stands on the Giza Plateau on the west bank of the Nile in Giza.
 The face of Sphinx is belived to represent the pharaoh Khafre.
-IT measures 73 m (240 ft) long from paw to tail, 20 m (66 ft) high.
+It measures 73 m (240 ft) long from paw to tail, 20 m (66 ft) high.
 Build c.
 2558-2532 BC.

 Saqqara (Sakkara) Pyramids - Step Pyramid (Build for king Zoser)